xjunko/Echidna/README.md

 ## Echidna

-a framework-engine-amalgamations-of-sorts for average FireRedz's and the likes.
+a framework-engine-amalgamations-of-sorts for average Junko's and the likes.

 ## Demos